gmc-code/PC-Microbit-Extension/docs/class_games/lights_out.rst

 ----

 Lights Out Outline
 -------------------

 .. admonition:: Tasks

     #.
 Here is the outline to the Lights Out code.
 The game loop has been provided.
 See if you can write code for each method in the classes to get the game working.
+SOme of the key code has been kept.
+Comments guide you to the rest of what is needed.

 .. code-block:: python